axoloti/axoloti/doc/userguide.md

 Also its important to remember, although this particular document concentrates on the Axoloti software, once the 'patch' is uploaded to the board, the Axoloti board can run completely independently, no computer or other controller is required.

 You can find more information about the hardware in another post in this "User Guide"

+More topics from the user guide can be found in the [Axoloti User Guide Forum][1]

 # Axoloti GUI
 The main focus of the Axoloti GUI is to allow the user to connect to the Axoloti hardware, build patches and upload these patches to the hardware.